thewca/wcif/README.md

 ## Examples

 There are many applications using the WCIF format already.
-Those include the ones listed on the [Software tools page](https://www.worldcubeassociation.org/score-tools).
+Those include the ones listed on the [Score tools page](https://www.worldcubeassociation.org/score-tools).